ACINQ/eclair/source/index.html.md

 It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

 When `--blocking=true` is provided, the API will instead block until the payment completes.
-It will return either the payment preimage (if the payment succeeded) or failure details.
+It will then return full details about the payment (succeeded or failed).

 ### HTTP Request